 Full details on how to make this banana gingerbread are in the recipe card below, but here are the basics:

-- In a bowl, whisk together your dry ingredients: flour, baking soda, salt and spices.
+- In a bowl, whisk together the dry ingredients: flour, baking soda, salt and spices.

 - In another bowl, mash the bananas.

 - To the bananas, add eggs, oil, molasses and brown sugar.

 - Whisk the banana/egg mixture so that everything is well combined.

-- Add your flour mixture to your banana mixture and mix in.
+- Add the flour mixture to the banana mixture and whisk to combine.

 - Pour gingerbread batter into a prepared pan.

 - Bake and cool.

 - Glaze and garnish with orange zest and candied ginger (if you like).

 Hungry for more?
 Subscribe to the Girl Heart Food Newsletter!